dantonic81/portfolio/README.md

 - add auditing for login and registration

-- associate data with users, handle user isolation
+- associate data with users, handle user isolation (multi-tenant architecture)